Daini-Michinoku Toll Road

 The Daini-Michinoku Toll Road (第二みちのく有料道路 Daini Michinoku Yūryōdōro) is a two-lane toll road in Aomori Prefecture that connects the towns Rokunohe and Oirase.
 The Daini-Michinoku Toll Road was designated in 1987 as part of a single expressway running from the capital city of Aomori Prefecture, Aomori to the prefecture's second largest city, Hachinohe.
 The road is managed by the Aomori Prefecture Road Public Corporation and is numbered E4A as an extension of the Tōhoku Expressway.

 Tolls

-The toll gate for the Daini-Michinoku Toll Road does not correspond to ETC when traveling north from the Hachinohe Expressway and origins further south.
-In this case, the driver can pull the ETC card out of the on-board unit and present it to the toll operator, where the toll must be settled by a cash payment.
-When the gate is approached from the north the driver can pay with cash, coupons, or simply pass through the ETC gate.
+As of 10 March 2025, the Shimoda toll gate for the Daini-Michinoku Toll Road accepts ETC when traveling north and south bound.
+Cash tolls are still accepted; however, coupon tickets are not.
 Otherwise, prices for use of just the Daini-Michinoku Toll Road are as follows: